 Snow Plowing / Emergency Routes

-During an average snow event, with less than 6” of snow, the first goal is to have priorities one and two, as well as school and public transit routes, plowed and deiced and/or sanded by 7:30 am, prior to the morning rush hour traffic.
+During an average snow event, with less than 6” of snow, the first goal is to have priorities one and two, as well as school and public transit routes, plowed, and deiced and/or sanded by 7:30 am prior to the morning rush hour traffic.
 This goal is contingent upon the magnitude and duration of any snow event.
 The secondary goal is to have all remaining priority streets plowed and any snow removed from priority streets within 3-5 working days.

 - Use snow tires or chains when necessary.

 - Clear your sidewalk so foot traffic can continue throughout our community, including kids going to the bus and mail delivery.
 Sidewalk and driveway openings are the responsibility of the property owner.

 - Do not push the snow into City streets, other rights-of-way, or others’ properties without permission.

 - Moving snow from private property onto the roadway and rights-of-way is illegal.
 It is also dangerous for you, city workers, and traffic as it creates dangerous driving conditions and humps in the road.

 - If you do move snow from the roadways, please have a plan for where to plow it and obtain all appropriate permissions.
 Alleys need to remain open to allow for access to utilities and for alley parking.